vknysh79/assesment/README.txt

 CLEAN WorkSpace

 --
-3. K8s and Argo CD, all required fiels stored in gitHub repo in K8S folder I'm used to work with minikube
+3. K8s and Argo CD, all required fiels stored in gitHub repo in kuber folder I'm used to work with minikube
 Also, it's rather to separate Teams, Applications, etc in different NameSpaces thus we create and then use a new one NS for argoCD